Invariant connections and PBW theorem for Lie groupoid pairs: Global Atiyah class

 According to Theorem 3 in \cite{crainic_differentiable_2003}, the van Est map is an isomorphism in degree $\leq n$ and is injective in degree $n+1$ provided that the fibers of the source map of the Lie groupoid are $n$-connected.
 As an immediate corollary of the previous proposition, we have the following result:

 \begin{cor} Let $(\L,\A)$ be a Lie groupoid pair with $\A$ source-connected, let $(\ll,\aa)$ be its infinitesimal Lie algebroid pair, and $E$ an $\A$-module.
-If the Atiyah class of the $\aa$-module $E$ with respect to $(\ll,\aa)$ vanishes, then the Atiyah class of the $\A$-module $E$ with respect to $(\L,\A)$ vanishes. \end{cor}
+Then the Atiyah class of the $\aa$-module $E$ with respect to $(\ll,\aa)$ vanishes if and only if the Atiyah class of the $\A$-module $E$ with respect to $(\L,\A)$ vanishes. \end{cor}